Xishuangbanna Dai Autonomous Prefecture: Biodiversity

 Xishuangbanna harbors much of the biodiversity of Yunnan, which harbors much of the biodiversity of China.
 Its tropical climate and its remoteness until recent times account for this.
 In addition to an abundance of plants, Xishuangbanna is home to the last few Asian elephants still in China; the species roamed over a large part of the country even as late as a few hundred years ago.
-The elephants are protected in a reserve, but the plant diversity is threatened by, and has for five decades been threatened by, the proliferation of natural rubber plantations which completely destroy the rainforest and replace it with a monoculture of trees originally from Brazil.
+The elephants are protected in a reserve, but for five decades the plant diversity has been threatened by, the proliferation of natural rubber plantations which completely destroy the rainforest and replace it with a monoculture of trees originally from Brazil.

 Passiflora xishuangbannaensis is a recently discovered passiflora species that is endemic to Xishuangbanna.

 Demographics

 The 2000 national census documented that Xishuangbanna had 993,978 inhabitants with a population density of 50.43 inhabitants per km^{2}.
 According to the 2000 national census, Dai people make up the plurality at 29.89%, with the Han Chinese coming in at a close second at 29.11%.
 At the time of the 1977 census, however, Han people made up the largest single ethnic group in Xishuangbanna, making up 36.53% of a population of 627,089, while Dai made up 33.15%, and others 30.32%.
 The Xishuangbanna government has strived to maintain this ethnic balance of around 33% of each group: Han, Dai, and other; this policy is known as "the plan of three-three-three" (三三三计划 (sān-sān-sān jìhuà)).

 Before the increasing social mobility of the 1940s, inhabitants of Xishuangbanna called each other "basin people" (壩區民族 (bàqū mínzú)) or "mountain people" (山區民族 (shānqū mínzú)) in reference to the groups' stereotyped location.
 The Han and Dai lived mostly around the basins and played a socially dominant role, while the non-Dai ethnic minorities lived in the mountains and were politically disenfranchised.
 The Dai used to be called the Baiyi (摆夷), and until a 1936 Kuomintang reform, the bai part was written with the dog radical (犭).
 The PRC government decided that regardless of radical, the term Baiyi is pejorative, and adopted Jud Pai (傣) instead.
 Historically, some ethnic minorities adapted some Dai characteristics in order to alleviate discrimination and increase their social status, such as the Blang people adopting the sarong, practicing matrilocal residence, and learning the Tai Tham alphabet.